-PGT-A (formally Comprehensive Chromosome Screening (CCS)
+PGT-A (formerly Comprehensive Chromosome Screening (CCS))

-PGT-A (formally CCS) is the removal and testing of cells from embryos created through the IVF process.
+PGT-A (formerly CCS) is the removal and testing of cells from embryos created through the IVF process.
 By determining how many chromosomes are present in these cells, we can identify the embryos that are most likely to implant in the uterus and result in a healthy ongoing pregnancy.

-PGT-A (formally CCS) may also provide some insight into the reason that some patients have had difficulty becoming or staying pregnant.
+PGT-A (formerly CCS) may also provide some insight into the reason that some patients have had difficulty becoming or staying pregnant.
 Also known as preimplantation genetic screening (PGS), or comprehensive chromosome screening (CCS), it is the most advanced form of chromosomal screening on embryos.

 What does PGT-A test for and what will I learn about my embryos?

-PGT-A (formally CCS) counts the number of chromosomes in each embryo’s biopsied cells.
+PGT-A (formerly CCS) counts the number of chromosomes in each embryo’s biopsied cells.
 Chromosomes are packages of genes, or DNA, within the cells.
 Humans normally have 46 chromosomes in each cell; 23 come from the sperm cell and 23 from the egg cell.
 The first 22 pairs of chromosomes are identified by number, 1 through 22, while the last pair reflects the gender of the embryo: XX for female, XY for male.
 Embryos with the normal number of chromosomes are considered “euploid”, and those with an abnormal number of chromosomes are considered “aneuploid”.
 Aneuploidy is common in embryos, and can cause failed implantation, miscarriage, or the birth of a child with health problems.
 A normal chromosome result for a female is 46,XX and for a male, 46,XY.
 For more background information on basic genetics and inheritance, see our Resources page.

 How experienced is ORM in performing PGT-A?